ersel/into-async-js/notes.md

 - a query `?explicit=true` that will allow explicit jokes to be returned

-4. The `random` endpoints should accept:
+4. The `random` endpoint should accept:

 - a query `?save=true` that will allow the joke to be saved to you computer file system